 Throughout my life, I have been creating and exploring my artistic side.
 From illustration, design, abstract painting and stitching, I have always endeavoured to explore a variety of mediums.
 My love of fine art has always been the constant in my life.

 I formalised my artistic practice at Whitecliffe College of Arts and Design achieving high merit in my undergraduate Certificate in Foundation and my Certificate of Arts and Design.

 Although my background was originally illustration, I have now evolved my practice into pure abstraction, driving my need for self-expression without the constraints of reality.

-I create out of my studio in Waihi, New Zealand.
+I create out of my studio in Waihi, New Zealand, and for a few months every year from a studio in The Netherlands.
+The difference between the northern and southern hemispheres both culturally and visually, energises and stimulates my creative experience.
 Apart from creating artistic expressions, I enjoy spending time outdoors, reading, walking and meditating.
 Music plays an important part in my creative process, evoking moods and emotions while developing work.
 I enjoy an eclectic range of music that changes depending on the development of my artwork and the direction it is going.

 INFLUENCING THERORY - THE VIENNA SECESSION